alfmunny/leetcode/README.md

 -   Backtrack

-    Backtrack needs to know how many step it shoud take to end.
+    Backtrack needs to know how many steps it shoud take to end.

         [1, 2, 3]